School of Art, Design and Architecture

 • Final year

-• There is increased emphasis on developing and consolidating your personal visual 'voice' in your final year, while visiting lecturers will offer a variety of viewpoints.
-You’ll undertake a dissertation related to your personal interests and have the chance to exhibit your work at both our Degree Show and in London.
-Modules focus your attention on building up your analogue and digital portfolios and raising your professional profile and confidence ready for your first job in your chosen field.
+• There is increased emphasis on developing and consolidating your personal visual voice in your final year, while also developing the professional practice aspects (such as business skills, professional networks, social media profile, website and aligned promotion) that will help ensure a successful career in the area of your choice.
+Competitions and live briefs are encouraged and visiting lecturers offer a variety of viewpoints.
+You’ll undertake a written or practical research-informed dissertation related to your personal interests and have the chance to exhibit your work, both at our Degree Show and in London.

 Core modules